Architecture as a

 Caspar David Friedrich, Wanderer above the Sea of Fog (1818), oil on canvas, Hamburger Kunsthalle.
 Public domain.

 Technology is often described as a tool, a means to an end.
-Martin Heidegger begins The Question Concerning Technology by acknowledging this common definition, but he soon reminds us that this understanding is not the real essence of technology (Heidegger 1977).
-If we think of technology only as an instrument, we also assume we can fully control it.
-This leads us into a comfortable illusion: that any problem created by technology can simply be solved through more technology.
+In The Question Concerning Technology, Heidegger begins by acknowledging this definition, but reminds us that it does not reach the real essence of technology (Heidegger 1977).
+If we think of technology only as an instrument, we assume we can fully control it.
+This leads into a comfortable illusion: that any problem created by technology can simply be solved through more technology.

-But Heidegger also insists that the danger of Enframing hides a saving power, for it awakens us to our worldly responsibilities, preserving truth as Aletheia, the unconcealment where beings come out of hiddenness and show themselves as what they are.
-Truth in this case is an ontological condition.
+Heidegger also insists that the danger of Enframing hides a saving power, for it awakens us to our worldly responsibilities, preserving truth as Aletheia, the unconcealment where beings come out of hiddenness and show themselves as what they are.
+Truth, in this case, is an ontological condition.
 Before facts or propositions can be true, the world must already be open, already revealed to us.
-For Heidegger, humans (“Dasein”) are not passive observers, our being-in-the-world is part of how the world becomes unconcealed.
+For Heidegger, humans Dasein are not passive observers; our being-in-the-world is part of how the world becomes unconcealed.

-If we can recognize this mode of thinking, we can also step outside of it.
-Heidegger turns to the figure of the artist as the example of a different way of revealing truth, one that is grounded in openness, in attention, in letting the world show itself rather than forcing it into categories or measurements.
-Art allows truth to emerge rather than trying to control it.
-(Heidegger 1977).
+Recognizing this mode of thinking allows us to step outside of it.
+Heidegger turns to the figure of the artist as the example of a different way of revealing truth, one grounded in openness, in attention, in letting the world show itself rather than forcing it into categories or measurements.
+Art allows truth to emerge rather than trying to control it (Heidegger 1977).

 Architecture between Nature and Technology

 Architecture, like technology, is often assumed to be a means to an end.
 Program, form, codes, and building science define most decisions.
-Even when we pursue experience or atmosphere, we usually frame it in terms of delivering something, either affect, emotion, or, comfort.
+Even when we pursue experience or atmosphere, we usually frame it in terms of delivering something: affect, emotion, or comfort.
 Instrumentality becomes both the starting point and the boundary.

 This intertwining opens a different possibility: to orient function, form, building science, and technology toward performance.